qihongl/learn-hippo/docs/learned_encoding/progress.md

 - 2026-08-30: aggregated all 15 confirmatory seeds with the frozen bootstrap.
 All four criteria passed; primary, OOD, baseline, and causal-displacement estimates are now recorded in `RESULTS.md` and the machine-readable summary.
+- 2026-08-30: declared and implemented secondary checkpoint analyses of gate input signals, probability by semantic progress, retrieval temperature, and a competition-free latest-trace oracle.